MoTrPAC/motrpac-rna-seq-pipeline/README.md

 Requirements
 --------------------------------------------------
-Follow instructions in the [VM requirements](https://github.com/AshleyLab/motrpac-rna-seq-pipeline/blob/pipeline_test/vm_requirements.txt) file to create a new VM and install all the dependencies to run the pipeline
+Follow instructions in the [VM requirements](https://github.com/AshleyLab/motrpac-rna-seq-pipeline/blob/pipeline_test/vm_requirements.txt) file to create a new VM and install all the dependencies to run the pipeline.
+Test data to run the pipeline can be found here : `gs://rna-seq_araja/rna-seq/test_data`

 Setup
 --------------------------------------------------